mea45/ufo-sightings-eda/README.md

 There are two parts to this projects.
 In the [first part](https://github.com/manalelabdellaoui/ufo-sightings-eda/blob/main/preprocessing.ipynb), the dataset was cleaned up and prepared for further analysis.
 In the [second part](https://github.com/manalelabdellaoui/ufo-sightings-eda/blob/main/exploratory_data_analysis.ipynb), we took a deeper dive into the data and performed some explantory analysis.

 ## Dataset
-- `datetime`: date and time of alleged UFO sighting;
+- `datetime`: date and time of the alleged UFO sighting;
 - `city`: city in which the UFO was sighted;
 - `state`: state in which the UFO was sighted;
 - `country`: country in which the UFO was sighted;